So what is driving this Air Drone Craze

 Company’s are now looking to take advantage of the lower cost in recent advances and create a whole new industry of flying robots.

-It involves the development of remote controlled drones to perform a multitude of task more efficiently than current methods and in particular, aerial photography with some amazing results.
+It involves the development of remote controlled drones with cameras to perform a multitude of task more efficiently than current methods and in particular, aerial photography with some amazing results.

 Whether you’re interested in aviation, electronics, photography, or just feeling like a kid again, drones offer you a lot of ways to have fun.

 If your a beginner, you probably have a few questions.
 Here are some helpful Drone Resources to use.

 - Registering your drone

 The term Drone can be used to describe all unmanned aerial vehicles (UAVs) equipped with a camera or other information gathering devices.
 Able to send real time data back to the pilot and have the ability to perform certain task.

 Basically a “drone” is a flying robot that can fly autonomously.
 Equipped with devices for gathering information and operate with on board sensors to help stabilize flight.
 All being controlled from a remote location.